So you have booked a Disney Cruise and are now looking for tips and tricks to help your cruise go smoothly.

 If you are travelling to Europe, I recommend joining The Disney Cruise Mediterranean, Greek Isles, and Europe Cruise Planning Group.

 Next up, start to think about what you need for the cruise.
 Check and see what I think are essentials for the cruise.
 If you are going to dine at any of the Adult venues ( Palo and Palo’s Steakhouse, Remy’s, Enchanté) make sure you are familiar with the dress code.
 Disney Cruise line is one of the few cruise lines that have DIY laundry rooms.
 It is handy when travelling with kids and means you could pack less.

 Book Your Activities, Excursions, and Character Meets

-When your booking window opens, make sure you book the things you want to do first.
-When you can book activities depends on your Castaway Club status.
+When your booking window opens, book what you want to do first.
+When you can book, activities depend on your Castaway Club status.
 Know which days you are in port and which excursions are available on your cruise.
 Book any adult dining and beverage-tasting seminars.
 This will also be your first chance to book time at the spa.
-If you are travelling with any 3 and under, make sure to book time in the nursery.
-If you are travelling with anyone 12 and under, don’t forget to check out the Bibbidi Bobbidi Boutique.
+If you are travelling with any 3 and under, book time in the nursery.
+If you travel with anyone 12 and under, don’t forget to check out the Bibbidi Bobbidi Boutique.
 Guests over three years old check out the Pirate League on the day of the Pirate Deck Party.

 Don’t forget to book any character meets you may want to do.
 There will be lots of opportunities to meet characters on the ship, but Disney will have meetups that you can pre-book.
 In the past, they have been for princesses and Frozen characters.
 If you are going on a themed cruise, Marvel, Star Wars, or Pixar, you will have other choices.

 Learn more about Disney’s newest ship, the Wish, and how to book a reservation at the Hyperspace lounge.

 Learn about Castaway Cay if your ship is stopping there.